Formal manifolds: foundations: Introduction and the main results

 \end{thmd}

-Throughout this paper, by an LCS, we mean a locally convex topological vector space over $\C$ which may or may not be Hausdorff.
-However, a complete (or quasi-complete) LCS is always assumed to be Hausdorff.
-As stated in \cite{Gr}, there are three useful topological tensor products on LCS, the inductive tensor product $\otimes_{\mathrm{i}}$, the projective tensor product $\otimes_\pi$, and the epsilon tensor product $\otimes_\varepsilon$.
-We denote the quasi-completions and completions of these topological tensor products by respectively.
-Similar notations will be used for topological tensor products of topological cochain complexes.
-Some basics on these topological tensor products are reviewed in Appendixes \ref{appendixA}, \ref{appendixB}, and \ref{appendixC}.
+Throughout this paper, by an LCS, we mean a locally convex topological vector space over $\BC$ which may or may not be Hausdorff.
+For two LCS $E$ and $F$, we denote by $E\widetilde\otimes_\pi F$ and $E\widehat\otimes_\pi F$ the quasi-completed and completed projective tensor product of $E$ and $F$, respectively.

 We know that finite products exist in the category of smooth manifolds.
 In Section \ref{sec:prod}, we extend this result to the category of formal manifolds.

 \begin{thmd} Finite products exist in the category of formal manifolds.
 Moreover, for all formal manifolds $M_1$, $M_2$, $M_3$ such that